 Scenario 4: Mac Keeps Freezing on Startup

 If your Mac often freezes upon startup, chances are you have too many login items or launch agents.
 Those are usually applications, services, or server connections that run automatically when your Mac starts.

 Another possible cause is the Non-Volatile Random-Access Memory (NVRAM) issue, as Apple puts in this article:

 “…if your Mac starts up from a disk other than the one selected in Startup Disk preferences, or a question mark icon briefly appears before your Mac starts up, you might need to reset NVRAM.”

-Disabling unnecessary startup items is simple, just do a Spotlight search for “Users & Groups” (alternatively, click on the Apple icon, then System Preferences, click on Users & Groups).
+Disabling unnecessary startup items is simple, just do a Spotlight search for “Users & Groups” (alternatively, click on the Apple icon, then System Settings, and click on Users & Groups).

-5. Mac is Frozen Completely
+Scenario 5: Mac is Frozen Completely

-If the entire system of your Mac frozen and you can’t even move the cursor around.
+If the entire system of your Mac is frozen and you can’t even move the cursor around.
 Your last option is to force reboot the Mac manually.

 If you are on a MacBook Pro or MacBook Air, hold down the Power button (located on the keyboard for newer MacBooks) for 5 seconds or so, until the system shuts down completely.
 Then press it again to start.

-If you are on an iMac or Mac Mini, the Power button is on the back of the monitor.
-Similarly, press it for a few seconds and release when it shuts down.
+If you are on an iMac, the Power button is on the back of the monitor.
+Press it for a few seconds and release it when your Mac shuts down.